acarafat/BioinfUtil/README.md

 Usage in command line: `python gene_pa_matrix.py <option> <~/dir/contianing/fasta> <fasta_suffix>`

+## Get Fasta Stat `get_fasta_stat.py`
+For a set of fasta files in a directory, retrieve number of nucleotide per fasta file.
+This is helpful to get estimate of genome size.

+Usage: `python get_fasta_stat.py <directory> <fasta_suffix>`

 ## blastn_miner.py
 Used to mine blast output

 ## splitFastaSeq.py
-Split a file containing multiple fasta sequences into individual files containing multiple fasta file
+Split a file containing multiple fasta sequences into individual files containing multiple fasta file This is a command line file.

-## Usage
-This is a command line file.
 That means you have to use it in the terminal.
-You can use the following prompt:
-`python splitFastaSeq.py inputFasta.fasta ~/output/directory/ prefix`

 Use of prefix for the splitted fasta file is optional.

-### Requirement
-This requires Biopython
+Usage: `python splitFastaSeq.py inputFasta.fasta ~/output/directory/ prefix`